LaurentMazare/tch-rs/README.md

 be caused by rust-analyzer not knowing about the proper environment variables like `LIBTORCH` and `LD_LIBRARY_PATH`.

+### Using Rust/tch code from Python.
+It is possible to call Rust/tch code from Python via PyO3, [tch-ext](https://github.com/LaurentMazare/tch-ext) provides an example of such a Python extension.

 ## License
 `tch-rs` is distributed under the terms of both the MIT license and the Apache license (version 2.0), at your option.